selimceylan/CameraCalibration_RealTime/README.md

 # CameraCalibration_RealTime
-This project developed with C++ language.
-A GUI added with QML.
-Project IDE is Qt.
 ## Purpose
 This software developed for calibration.
 Thanks to this, in the vision of camera all of the same objects has same pixel size.